 A walking safari is a wonderful way to explore Africa's wildlife and most African countries offer this option.
-Walking safaris can vary from gentle morning rambles to a day's hike to another camp, normally a mobile camp.
+Walking safaris can vary from gentle morning strolls to a day's hike to another camp, normally a mobile camp.

 Small groups are escorted by guides and scouts and explore areas with no roads.
 On a typical walk you might track elephant, listen to birds, or have a picnic above a lagoon full of hippo.
 You'll definitely see things you wouldn't normally see on a game drive.

 Totally different to being in the comfort and security of a vehicle, the guides in the South Luangwa really know what they’re doing and will show you a totally different side of safari.

 If we were to highlight a camp, we would suggest Bilimungwe.

 Kenyan walking safaris

 Walking safaris in Kenya can be enjoyed in two of its less-known wildlife areas.